-In 2018, we had more rain then anytime in record here in Maryland.
+In recent years, we have had more rain than in the past in Maryland.
 And with the increase in rain we have seen the increase in water damage in basements.

 So again, when was the last time you went in the basement to check for signs of water damage?

 One of my colleagues, has her laundry in the basement, so she says that she is there daily.
-But, others of us are fortunate to have laundry on the upper levels and we avoid the basement.
+But, others that have laundry on the upper levels and tend to avoid the basement.

 Water damage is the number one cause of all homeowner’s insurance claims.